khakhalin/notes/keywords/system_interview.md

 **Requirements**:
 * Functional: key features to build
-* Non-functional: scale, performance, accuraccy, freshness, consistency, security, safety, transparency, testabiliy, scalabiliy, usability, compliance (data protection, open source etc).
+* Non-functional: scale, performance, accuracy, freshness, consistency, security, safety, transparency, testabiliy, scalabiliy, usability, compliance (data protection, open source etc).
 In the context of an interview, scale & performance are usually the key

 # For data specifically